depixusgenome/trackanalysis/doc/cycles.rst

 * n or x or .: any
 * !: allows setting the blocking position to the next base, as explained bellow.

+Structural Blockings
+^^^^^^^^^^^^^^^^^^^^

+Two specific positions can be added to the list:

+* '0' is the baseline position.
+Unless the bead has a majority of non-closing cycles, this should be the biggest peak as the blocking occurs as many times as there are cycles.
+Such blockings are the last and lowest one in the cycle.

+* 'singlestrand' (or '$' for short) is the full extent of the hairpin.
+Most beads start closing during phase 4.
+In some cases, they do so during phase 5.
+  If they occur, such blockings are the first and highest one in the cycle.

 Blocking Position in the Oligo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^